 Board of directors

 We are pleased to have among us Carol Ladouceur, vice-president who assumes the presidency for 2024-2025.
 Julie Blouin treasurer, Martine Jacob secretary.
-And finally our dear administrators Annette Robyns, Benoît Bouvier, Pascal Beauchesne, Elena Beaulieu and Claudia Lépine.
+And finally our dear administrators Annette Robyns, Pascal Beauchesne, Elena Beaulieu, Claudia Lépine, Laura Fitzaback and Dominique Décarie.

 .jpg)